sapegin/tamia/Readme.md

 ## Browser Support

-I love new technologies so I spend as little time on old browsers as possible.
+I love new technologies so I spend as little time as possible on old browsers.
 The minimum supported browser is IE8 (and probably not all features will work fine there).

 ## Workflow